HenningB/ceylon.ant/README.md

 Enables you to write Apache Ant scripts in Ceylon.

-It facilitates the use of Ant-types, Ant-tasks and Ant-processes (processes still to do) being used within Ceylon.
+It facilitates the use of Ant-types, Ant-tasks, and Ant-processes, including introspection, being used within Ceylon.
 It is not intended to imitate Ant's `target` mechanism.
 Use the Ceylon based build tool [ceylon.build](https://github.com/loicrouchon/ceylon.build) for building with goals/targets.